San Juan College – B-Square Ranch Field School

 Interns are welcome to stay for the entire session if they so desire whether they are taking the course for a grade or are auditing the class with no grade.

 People interested in attending the field school as a volunteer may sign up as an intern auditing the course and thus can attend any part of the session but are not responsible for any course requirements.

-Linda Wheelbarger must be contacted prior to registering for either the ANTH 288 or ANTH 280 class and official registration does not begin until mid-April 2014.
+Linda Wheelbarger must be contacted prior to registering for either the ANTH 288 or ANTH 280 class and official registration does not begin until mid-April 2015.
 Room and board will be the responsibility of the student.
-However, for the last three years nearly all of the out-of-state students stayed at the Economy Inn in downtown Farmington where special rates were given to the students.
-That worked out well and the Economy Inn has agreed to provide special rates again in 2014.
+However, for the last four years nearly all of the out-of-state students stayed at the Economy Inn in downtown Farmington where special rates were given to the students.
+That worked out well and the Economy Inn has agreed to provide special rates again in 2015.
 In general, when sharing a motel room (includes microwave and refrigerator) with one or more students, motel room costs are $90-125 per week totaling $540-$750 for the six week session or $180-$250 for ANTH 280 students who only stay for two weeks.
 Board (food) costs are dependent on the student, but $100 per week is a good, although relatively minimal, estimate.